Thai jobless rate dips in Q4 but remains near multi-year high

 "Employment increased slightly, while the unemployment rate remained high and working hours were still lower than pre-crisis levels," Danucha Pichayanan, head of the National Economic and Social Development Council, told a briefing.

+The increase took place mainly in farming, which benefited from higher crop prices and government projects.

-But the jobless rate jumped to 1.69% last year from 0.98% in 2019, as Southeast Asia's second-largest economy suffered its deepest contraction in over two decades in 2020 as tourism slumped.
+But the jobless rate jumped to 1.69% last year, the highest level in at least 16 years, from 0.98% in 2019, as Southeast Asia's second-largest economy suffered its worst contraction in over two decades in 2020 as tourism slumped.

-After managing to get its first coronavirus outbreak under control within a few months last year, Thailand is now dealing with a second wave of infections that has slowed economic activity.
+After managing to get its first coronavirus outbreak under control within a few months last year, Thailand is now dealing with a second wave that has slowed economic activity.

-The latest coronavirus wave would impact businesses that had not yet recovered from the first outbreak, risking job cuts, Danucha said.
+The latest coronavirus wave would hit businesses that had not yet recovered from the first outbreak, risking job cuts, Danucha said.

 "If the virus cannot be controlled, combined with delays in the distribution of vaccines, the impact on the labour market and employment will be severe in the long run," he said.